WHAT IS THE RED BAG SERIES?

-In Fall 2016 the Red Bag Lunch & Dinner Series was created to provide an opportunity for BSW and MSW students to interact with peers, alumni, faculty and other University representatives.
-Through collaborative efforts and shared resources, SSW students will become acclimated to the campus culture; learn how to navigate their way through the University; increase their advocacy awareness and social justice efforts; utilize support services; and develop the skills needed to persist through to graduation and beyond.
+In Fall 2016 the Red Bag Lunch & Dinner Series was created to provide an opportunity for BSW and MSW students to interact with peers, alumni, faculty and others from the University.
+Through collaborative efforts and shared resources, SSW students will become acclimated to the campus culture; learn how to navigate their way through the University; increase their advocacy awareness and social justice efforts; utilize support services; and develop the skills needed to thrive as a student and far beyond!

 A SAMPLE OF SOME OF OUR PAST PROGRAMS: